jeremiedecock/snippets/kubernetes/5.5_lets_encrypt_DNS-01/README.md

 next to the Gateway is the classic mistake, and it fails with a plain `secret "acme-dns-credentials" not found`.

 The local copies contain a password.
-Store them the way [chapter 9](../9_secret_git_sops/) describes, or delete them once the Secret
+Store them with a dedicated tool (SOPS, Sealed Secrets, an external secret store), or delete them once the Secret
 exists:

 ```shell